ProCard Announcements & Reminders

 - UBM responsibilities: Each month, the UBM should reconcile the approved transactions summary log(s) to the budget account(s) to ensure all charges were transmitted and reallocated properly.
 The PI-03A/CONT-03A report links to the ProCard detail.
 View the UBM Responsibilities section of the ProCard website for a complete list of UBM responsibilities in terms of ProCard oversight.

 - ProCard Misuse: It is imperative that all ProCards are used in accordance with university and ProCard policies.
-In the event that fraud or intentional misuse of the card is suspected, the suspected activities should be immediately reported to the ProCard Office, Audit Services, or through the Compliance Helpline.
+In the event that fraud or intentional misuse of the card is suspected, the suspected activities should be immediately reported to the ProCard Office, Audit Services, or through the Compliance Hotline.
 Suspension or revocation of ProCard privileges and/or disciplinary actions are appropriate actions in the case of ProCard misuse.